gillesdegottex/percivaltts/README.md

 Based on Python/Theano/Lasagne, using Wasserstein GAN and training regularization to optimise 2D convolutional layers.

+It uses the [PML vocoder](https://github.com/gillesdegottex/pulsemodel) for the waveform representation.

 ### Legal
 Copyright(C) 2017 Engineering Department, University of Cambridge, UK.